Chinese battery firms join Responsible Cobalt Initiative

 The RCI board on Friday approved the application from CATL, which makes lithium-ion batteries for electric vehicles (EVs), the group’s executive secretary Christina Feng told Reuters, adding that GEM joined the group last week.

-The 31-member RCI board includes technology giants Apple Inc , HP Inc and Huawei, Chinese cobalt producers such as Zhejiang Huayou Cobalt Co, South Korean battery maker Samsung SDI and automakers Volvo and BMW.
+The 31-member RCI includes technology giants Apple Inc, HP Inc and Huawei [HWT.UL], Chinese cobalt producers such as Zhejiang Huayou Cobalt Co, South Korean battery maker Samsung SDI and automakers Volvo and BMW.

 German car manufacturer Daimler also joined the RCI last month.